FIND ALTERNATIVES TO YOUR BLACK SHOES: Brown Dress Shoes 6 Ways!

 Now, seasons and times of the day can also dictate what shoes to wear.
 For an evening wedding reception, definitely go for black shoes.

-But as weather gets more summery and events are celebrated outdoors, you may go for mid-brown or even tan shoes.
+But as the weather gets more summery and events are celebrated outdoors, you may go for mid-brown or even tan shoes.

 For his spring wedding, this groom opted for a navy suit and Oxford Brogues in tan.
 Credit: Allen-kent photography, via @twally72.